-(1) Within 30 90 calendar days after the effective date of this subchapter, a person or affiliated person, as defined in section 790, who intends to provide spill management team personnel for a plan holder must apply for certification pursuant to this subchapter.
-This includes a plan holder's own personnel, personnel from persons affiliated with the plan holder, and contracted persons that provide spill management team services to plan holders.
+(1) Within 30-90 calendar days after the effective date of this subchapter, a person any owner or operator that currently has an approved contingency plan shall submit an Application for Certification of Plan Holder Spill Management Team form DFW 1005 (new 11/12/20), incorporated by reference herein, pursuant to section 830.7 of affiliated person, as defined in section 790, who intends to provide spill management team personnel for a plan holder must apply for certification pursuant to this subchapter.
+This includes a plan holder's own personnel, personnel from persons affiliated with the plan holder, and contracted persons that provide spill management to the plan holders.